 For information on the crane operator certification requirements, refer to the Training and Qualifications section.

 29 CFR 1926.1400

-Controlling entity (29 CFR 1926.1401).
+Controlling entity.
 The “controlling entity” is the employer that is a prime contractor, general contractor, construction manager, or any other legal entity that has the overall responsibility for the planning, quality, and completion of a construction project that involves cranes or derricks.
 There are specific duties and requirements for the controlling entity in several provisions of the regulations.
 There are also requirements for other employers in authority when there is no controlling entity during certain crane operations.

 Covered equipment.
 Subpart CC applies to power-operated equipment used in construction that can hoist, lower, and horizontally move a suspended load.
 This includes (but is not limited to):

 - Articulating cranes

 - Floating cranes